inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 prose, and are therefore not machine-readable and automatically enforceable.

-One nice consequence of Inrupt having an Artifact Generator is that if a vocabulary is explicitly declared as being of a specific type (e.g. of type `Inrupt-(or Solid?)-guideline-following-vocabulary`), then our generator can enforce a number of these guidelines automatically before generating source-code that contains consistent programming artifacts for the terms
+One nice consequence of Inrupt having an Artifact Generator is that if a vocabulary is explicitly declared as being of a specific type (e.g., of type `Inrupt-(or Solid?)-guideline-following-vocabulary`), then our generator can enforce a number of these guidelines automatically before generating source-code that contains consistent programming artifacts for the terms